M4GNV5/PointerScript/LanguageDoc.md

 ```

 ##CastBuiltinExpression
-Converts a expression to a specific type.
+Converts an expression to a specific type.
 Casting to int/float converts the value.
 Casting to native returns a native function bundle for functions and a pointer to the struct data for structs.
 ```js
 //'cast' '<' TypeName '>' Expression
 cast<int>3.14 //returns 3
 ```

 ##CastToStringExpression
-Converts a expression to a string (0-terminated byte sequence).
+Converts an expression to a string (0-terminated byte sequence).
 If the argument is already of type `native` and its `strlen` is within its array size the orginal value is returned, otherwise memory is allocated on the stack and the value is stringyfied.
 ```js
 //'cast' '<' 'string' '>' Expression
 cast<string>3.14 //returns "3.14"